ppfeufer/allianceauth-afat/README.md

 ## Data Migration

-Right after the **initial** installation and running migrations, you can import the data from Alliance Auth's native FAT system, from bFAT or from ImicusFAT if you have used one of these until now.
+Right after the **initial** installation and running migrations, you can import the data from Alliance Auth's native FAT system or from ImicusFAT if you have used one of these until now.

 ### Import from native FAT